Xeverous/filter_spirit/doc/user/how_filters_work.md

 ```

 Note: numeric and `Rarity` conditions can accept multiple values, but there is no practicaly point in doing so.
 You can cover any range with 2 lines using different comparisons, which is much better than manually specifying all possible values in 1 line.
 Additionally, current FS implementation does not support this and will error on more than 1 value (this is true both for real filters and filter templates).

+Note: Game allows it, but currently FS does not support multiples of the same non-range condition within one block.

 Wiki has some class-name related info (might be outdated):